Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 There is a whole world of places to get dog names from.
 So how do you narrow it down and find the perfect name for your pooch?
 One way is to look for what a name means or where it comes from.
 These 25 names are all based on Australian slang and phrases.

 Names with an Australian origin are great for Australian Shepherds.
 Having a name with a connection to a dog’s heritage can make the link between you and your pet even more special.
 Look below to see if one of these very Aussie names might be right for your Australian Shepherd.

 This name means "excellent," "very good," and "amazing!"
 As such, it makes a great name for any good dog, particularly one who gets excited easily or who is very responsive to learning tricks and commands.

 This slang is short for ambulance or ambulance driver.
-This name could be good for a male dog that loves to protect his or her people or attempt to rescue (real or imagined) people or other animals.
+This name could be good for a male dog that loves to protect his or her people or has a penchant for attempting to rescue (real or imagined) people or other animals.